-From time to time, the Academy will transfer funds from the general fund and special revenue fund to the capital projects funds to cover the operating deficits of the special revenue fund and capital projects funds.
-As of June 30, 2015, the amount of these transfers equaled \$226,797 and \$38,213, respectively, for a total of \$265,007.
+From time to time, the Academy will transfer funds from the special revenue fund to the general fund and the capital projects fund to cover those fund's operating deficits.
+As of June 30, 2017, the amount of these transfers equaled \$55,976 to the general fund from the special revenue fund.